scionproto/scion/hsr/Integration_test.md

 ## Install dependencies
+This section explains the steps needed to setup a virtual machine environment.
+Once this is complete, you can start at the "Run VM" section for subsequent runs.

 HSR requires Intel NICs supported by DPDK.
 For testing we will use VirtualBox to emulate these NICs.